particle-iot/docs/src/content/reference/product-lifecycle/supply-secure-faq.md

   - Boron 2G/3G (BRN314MTY)
   - Boron LTE M1 (BRN402MTY and B404MTY)
 - Gen 3 Tracker
-  - Tracker SoM LTE M1 (T402MTY and T404MTY)
+  - Tracker SoM LTE M1 (T402MTY)
-  - Tracker SoM LTE CAT 1 (T523MTY and T524MTY)
+  - Tracker SoM LTE CAT 1 (T523MTY)
-  - Tracker One LTE M1 (ONE402MTY and ONE404MTY)
+  - Tracker One LTE M1 (ONE402MTY)
-  - Tracker One LTE CAT 1 (ONE523MTY and ONE524MTY)
+  - Tracker One LTE CAT 1 (ONE523MTY)

 The following enterprise SKUs are _**not currently impacted**_ by the silicon shortage (currently Supply Secure, no replacements planned):
    * B Series LTE CAT 1 (B524MTY)

+Originally, there were planned "X" Tracker devices T404XMTY, T524XMTY, ONE404XMTY, and ONE524XMTY, however the is now a sufficient supply of parts available that the existing 404 and 524 variations can be produced in quantity.
+The existing T404MTY, T524MTY, ONE404MTY, and ONE524MTY are now considered to be supply secure.

 #### What SKUs are going to be deprecated, and when?
 A complete list of new and deprecated SKUs is available [here](/reference/product-lifecycle/notices/product-deprecation-notice-march-16-2022/).